-Figure 60: The speed and acceleration of the robot can be tuned to fit the environment.
+Figure : The speed and acceleration of the robot can be tuned to fit the environment.

-Note: Always use the lowest possible values that are suitable for the specific palletizing task.
+Note: We recommend using the lowest possible values that are suitable for the specific palletizing task.
 High speeds and accelerations may shorten the robot's lifespan and introduce additional safety hazards.